wp-plugins/canadian-nutrition-facts-label/readme.txt

 = How do I adjust the label styles? =

 * add the class wp-nutrition-label to your stylesheet
-* each label as an id attribute of wp-nutrition-label-{ID}
+* each label has an id attribute of wp-nutrition-label-{ID}

 == Screenshots ==